We spoke to the ANZ's general manager for small business banking about where he plans to take the bank and its customers is the coming years

 Nick: ANZ along with the other banks are all very, very keen to address this market appropriately and invest in this segment.
 Commonwealth Bank and the other banks as well, are certainly investing heavily in social initiatives, so I see that the small business sector and the small business banking market are only going to get more intense over the next few years.

-We and all the other banks, are trying to meet the changing needs of small business customers when it comes to online and mobile services and I can only see this focus becoming more and more important over time.
+We and all the other banks, are trying to meet the changing needs of small business customers concerning online and mobile services and I can only see this focus becoming more and more important over time.

 For example we've got a LinkedIn community and social media community through Facebook and Twitter, but it’s our LinkedIn community that has the biggest presence as it’s a little more professional than the pure, consumer-driven social media sites like Facebook.

 We've got over 3,000 customers on our small business hub LinkedIn community.
 The small business hub is going gangbusters at the moment, part of its success comes from the fact that it’s not only aimed at our customers, any small business out there can join.